What is "Provably Fair"

 When you go to the page of an eBox, you can toggle the chances by clicking on Show chances, and you can see the rolls by clicking on "See rolls" at the bottom of the page.

 For each item in the box, you will see the number you need to roll to win that prize, eg. 95.54 to 97.22.
 It means that if you roll a number higher than 95.54 and lower or equal to 97.22, you will get that prize.

 How can I verify that everything is fair?

 To verify that no cheating occurs, just follow the steps illustrated in the previous point.

 Of course, you can only verify a game after you reveal the Server Seed.

-You can find your Server Seed, Client Seed and Nonce in the "Fairness" popup at the top of the page (or in the top-left menu if you are on mobile).
+You can find your Server Seed, Client Seed and Nonce in the "Fairness" popup at the top of the page (or in the top-left menu if you are accessing JemLit on your mobile).